-Finally, for the model of \emph{strong sensitivity and strong connectivity}, Jurdzi\'nski et al.~\cite{JKRS-DISC-13} gave a broadcast algorithm that works in time $\cO(D\log n + \log^2 n)$ with high probability, which relies on nodes knowing the geographic coordinates.
+Finally, for the model of \emph{strong sensitivity and strong connectivity}, Jurdzi\'nski et al.~\cite{JKRS-DISC-13} gave a broadcast algorithm working in time $\cO(D\log n + \log^2 n)$ with high probability, which relies on nodes knowing their coordinates.
 Jurdzi\'nski et al.~\cite{JurdzinskiKRS-PODC14} gave another algorithm that works in time $\cO(D \log^2 n)$ with high probability.
-The latter algorithm does not rely on the knowledge of geographic coordinates, improving in most ranges of model parameters the performance of algorithms for this model given by Daum et al.~\cite{DGKN13} for a suitable range of model parameters.
+The latter algorithm does not rely on nodes knowing their coordinates, improving the performance of algorithms for this model given by Daum et al.~\cite{DGKN13} for a suitable range of model parameters.
 A solution in Jurdzi\'nski et al.~\cite{JurdzinskiKRS-PODC14} was generalized to the wake-up problem with non-synchronized start-ups by Jurdzi\'nski et al.~\cite{JurdzinskiKRS-INFOCOM15}.
-For this model of strong sensitivity and strong connectivity, Jurdzi\'nski et al.~\cite{JKS-FCT-13} studied deterministic solutions for the single broadcast problem when nodes know their own spacial coordinates and those of their neighbors.
-Their deterministic algorithm from an uncoordinated start has $\cO(D \log^2 n)$-time performance and another deterministic algorithm from a synchronized start operates in time $\cO(D + \log^2 n)$.
-It remains open to develop deterministic algorithms for this model are known that do not rely on the knowledge of coordinates of nodes in a coordinate system in the plane and that are of comparable time performance.
+For this model of strong sensitivity and strong connectivity, Jurdzi\'nski et al.~\cite{JKS-FCT-13} studied deterministic solutions for the single-broadcast problem when nodes know their own coordinates in the plane and those of their neighbors.
+Their deterministic algorithm for a single-node start operates in time $\cO(D \log^2 n)$, and another deterministic algorithm for a synchronized start operates in time $\cO(D + \log^2 n)$.
+No deterministic algorithms for this model are known that do not rely on the knowledge of coordinates of nodes in a coordinate system in the plane and that are of comparable time performance.

-Scheideler et al.~\cite{ScheidelerRS08} gave an algorithm to find a dominating set that stabilizes in time $\cO(\log n)$.
-That algorithm relies on manipulating thresholds in physical carrier sensing.
-Constructions and applications of virtual backbones and dominating sets in wireless networks were surveyed by Yu et al.~\cite{YuWWY2013}.